ichiro-kazusa/CANBus.jl/README.md

 * Writing documents.
 * Writing tests.

-For more details, read full documentation (constructing).
+For more details, read full [documentation](https://ichiro-kazusa.github.io/CAN.jl/dev/).

 ## Installation
 Install from GitHub. on julia package mode,